island-is/island.is/libs/auth-nest-tools/README.md

 ### Opting out of auth

-If a small subsection of your controller or app has public endpoints you can explicitly opt out of auth for those section.
+If a small subsection of your controller or app has public endpoints you can explicitly opt out of auth for those sections.

 Decorate the resolver or controller with `@BypassAuth`: